EC530/ci-cd-AidanNowa/README.md

 ## What was learned?
 Overall this exercise worked as an effective teaching tool to familiarize myself with some of the functionality of a repo beyond just version control.

+# Dockerized Version
+This project comes with a Dockerfile that allows users to easily download and run the project.

+To prepare it, within the directory that the Dockerfile is in fun the following commands:

+docker run python-imagename

+docker run -it python-imagename